RAPTOR: A Foundation Policy for Quadrotor Control: Materials and Methods

 \subsubsection{Meta-Imitation Learning}

 After training $1000$ teacher policies, we would like to distill all of their behaviors into a single student foundation policy.
 From the perspective of each teacher policy, there are no hidden/latent parameters because each teacher policy can assume that it always interacts with the same quadrotor $\boldsymbol\Xi$.
-However, in aggregate, and from the perspective of the student policy, the parameters of the quadrotor $\boldsymbol\Xi$ it is interacting with are not observable and need to be inferred as described in Section \ref{sec:materials-and-methods}.
-Due to the variable number of past steps (cf. Figure \ref{fig:probabilistic-model-arch-concept}A), we design a Gated Recurrent Unit (GRU) \cite{cho2014learning}-based foundation policy architecture as displayed in Figure \ref{fig:probabilistic-model-arch-concept}B.
+However, in aggregate, and from the perspective of the student policy, the parameters of the quadrotor $\boldsymbol\Xi$ it is interacting with are not observable and need to be inferred as described in the Materials and Methods section.
+Due to the variable number of past steps (see Figure \ref{fig:probabilistic-model-arch-concept}A), we design a Gated Recurrent Unit (GRU) \cite{cho2014learning}-based foundation policy architecture as displayed in Figure \ref{fig:probabilistic-model-arch-concept}B.

-The relatively small hidden dimensionality of $16$ is justified by the scaling experiments in Section \ref{sec:results-training-meta-imitation-learning}.
+The relatively small hidden dimensionality of $16$ is justified by the scaling experiments in the Meta-Imitation Learning subsection of the Results section.
 Due to the recurrence, the policy can theoretically "access" all the previous observations and actions.

 We refer to our proposed algorithm as Meta-Imitation Learning because the student not only needs to learn to recreate the teachers' outputs from a different set of inputs/sensors, but also must learn to perform inference about the current MDP that it is acting in.
 Each quadrotor constitutes a separate MDP because the transition function varies based on the random dynamics parameters $\boldsymbol\Xi$.
-We currently only tackle the case where the dynamics parameters change, but in the future, we will also incorporate, e.g., changes in the reward function.
+We currently only tackle the case where the dynamics parameters change, but in the future, we will also incorporate, for example, changes in the reward function.

-Our proposed method is conceptually similar to the DAgger algorithm \cite{ross2011reduction} but differs in two key ways, firstly in the aforementioned requirement for meta-learning and secondly in that we perform on-policy data collection (after warm-up) and learning while DAgger is strictly off-policy.
+Our proposed method is conceptually similar to the DAgger algorithm \cite{ross2011reduction} but differs in two key ways, firstly in the aforementioned requirement for meta-learning and secondly in that we perform on-policy data collection (after warm-up) and learning whereas DAgger is performing on-policy data collection but also uses off-policy data (the aggregated dataset) for learning.
 Figure \ref{fig:algorithm} shows our full proposed algorithm consisting of the sampling of $1000$ random quadrotors and the two main learning phases: pre- and post-training.

 In the post-training phase, we distill the combined behaviors of the $1000$ teachers into the student foundation policy.
 We train it for $1000$ epochs and solely use on-policy data after a warm-up (using teacher rollouts) of $10$ epochs.
 The task of the student foundation policy, characterized by its parameters $\boldsymbol\theta$, is to predict the teachers' motor commands as closely as possible just based on the history of observations and (its own actions), without knowing the teacher or dynamics parameters at hand.